Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 2.4.1 Problem Description

-While many decisions involve compromising between two conflicting requirements, this is especially true when looking at technology choices in conjunction with targetting a suitable customer base.
+While many decisions involve compromising between two conflicting requirements, this is especially true when considering technology choices in conjunction with targetting a suitable customer base.

 On the other hand, some choices can bind you for the product’s lifetime.